-In January 1944, the GI’s were joined by the ‘Code-Talkers’.
+In January 1944, the American GI’s were joined by the ‘Code-Talkers’.
 These were Native American members of the Comanche tribe, who worked together to make, send, and decipher codes.

-The code was deployed six months later during the D-Day landings and many lives were saved, earning the code talkers, as they became known, the title of 20th century heroes as well as official honours from the French and US Governments.
+The code was deployed six months later during the D-Day landings and many lives were saved, earning the ‘Code-Talkers’, as they became known, the title of 20th century heroes as well as official honours from the French and US Governments.